-So, now the Spoolman Pet Haven is down to two pets… three including Mittens.
+So, now the Spoolman Pet Haven is down to three pets.
+Casey, Cassie and Mittens.
 Life goes on.

 The following summer, July 2017, we noticed Casey was beginning to slow down.
 He was our adventurous cat, always chasing rabbits, baby turkeys, mice or whatever he could find.
 There was one time the little stinker took a baby turkey to a neighbor.
 He growled at the young boy when he tried to get it from him.
 The Mom picked Casey up and took him to the pound, then called us.
 I don’t think he ever went there again.
 He would visit other friends along King’s Rd.
 Charles and Alice looked for him almost every day.
 He loved going to their house.

 On Saturday, July 15, 2017, I came home from selling coffee at the Farmer’s Market, and Casey was still lying underneath the deck.
 He had been in the same place since the night before.
 Corey and I quickly unpacked the car, and I called the emergency animal hospital.
 Corey removed the fencing from around the deck to bring Casey out.
 We ran him across town and had to leave him at the hospital.
 They had more tests to run.